stephaniekyyip/learning_resources/udacity-intro-to-backend.md

 - Hash algorithms

-  - crc32: checksums used to verify that the entire file has been received properly, collisions are easy to find but doesn’t matter b/c not used for security, fast
+  - **crc32**: checksums used to verify that the entire file has been received properly, collisions are easy to find but doesn’t matter b/c not used for security, fast
-  - md5:  fast, seemed secure but not anymore, collisions are easy to find
+  - **md5**:  fast, seemed secure but not anymore, collisions are easy to find
-  - sha1: secure-ish
+  - **sha1**: secure-ish
-  - sha256: pretty good, but slow
+  - **sha256**: pretty good, but slow
-  - Collision: Two inputs hash to the same value.
+  - **Collision**: Two inputs hash to the same value.
 Collisions should be hard to find.

 - Hashing in Python